flexxui/flexx/docs/guide/patterns.rst

 This is a pattern worth following in almost all sceneario's.
 Flexx reaction system was designed to make this as natural as possible.
-This idea is also at the core of some of the next patterns.
+This idea is also at the core of the next pattern.

 Use of a central data store